gkotian/gkotian.github.io/travels/_posts/2010-02-27-good-morning-vietnam.md

     caption="The landscape I was looking for" %}

-On the way back, I met a friendly German girl called Sarah, with whom I had a long conversation, which made the two hour return journey seemed like a short ride.
+On the way back, I met a friendly German girl called Sarah, with whom I had a long conversation, which made the two hour return journey seem like a short ride.
 Golan & I also made friends with an Australian couple, Lisa & Peter, with whom we decided to go for a half day tour of the Cu Chi tunnels the next day.